asyrafzf95/Tesla_Stock_Market_Regression_Model/README.md

 ## Conclusion
 Through this project, we explored different regression models to predict Tesla stock prices based on historical data.
-We implemented and compared simple linear regression, polynomial regression, and a combination of polynomial regression with Ridge regression.
+I implemented and compared simple linear regression, polynomial regression, and a combination of polynomial regression with Ridge regression.
-While we achieved a certain level of accuracy, when looking at the graph the model does show signs of being overfitted on the training data.
+While I achieved a certain level of accuracy, when looking at the graph the model does show signs of being overfitted on the training data.

 Stock prices are inherently volatile and influenced by a wide range of factors that are not captured in historical price data alone.
 Real-world events, market sentiment, economic indicators, and company-specific news all play critical roles in determining stock prices.